River Valley legislators discuss Sanders’ education bill with public

-FORT SMITH -- Legislators for the River Valley met with the public at the Chamber of Commerce on Friday afternoon to discuss their thoughts on Gov. Sarah Huckabee Sanders' education program which was approved by the Senate this week.
+FORT SMITH -- Legislators for the River Valley met with the public at the Fort Smith Chamber of Commerce on Friday afternoon to discuss their thoughts on Gov. Sarah Huckabee Sanders' education bill that was approved by the Senate this week.

-Senate Bill 294, also known as the LEARNS Act, amends various provisions of the Arkansas code related to early childhood through grade 12 education in the state.
+Senate Bill 294, also known as the LEARNS Act, would amend various provisions of Arkansas law related to early childhood through grade 12 education in the state.
 Some highlights include increasing the minimum teacher salary from $36,000 to $50,000, which would move Arkansas from 48th to fifth in the nation; implementing a bonus program providing up to $10,000 for teachers achieving the best results; and creating "Education Freedom Accounts" to provide families a state fund for private school tuition or other allowable expenses.

 Zachary Gramlich, the newly elected representative for House District 50, a district that includes the southern portion of Fort Smith, as well as a teacher at Darby Middle School, said he thinks Arkansas LEARNS is the biggest proposed change to Arkansas education in a while.